docelic/article_date/README.md

 particular domains and/or subdirectories within domains.
 The order in which the parsing strategies are run could then be dynamically adjusted for best performance.

-- Adding a confidence score to the parsing strategies so that the date parsing would continue until desired accuracy is reached.
-This would allow the value to be tuned dynamically and/or for the parsing to happen twice (first time quickly, second time more accurately).

 Thanks!